communotey/Legal/employment agreement.md

 	* Was developed by the Worker independently without reference to Confidential Information.
 * The Worker shall use the Confidential Information solely for the purpose of providing the Services hereunder, and that the Confidential Information will be kept confidential and that the Worker will not disclose any of the Confidential Information in any manner whatsoever except as strictly required to provide the Services hereunder as directed by the Employer.

 8	Termination
 -------------

 The Employer reserves all rights to terminate the Worker at any time.
 The Worker is entitled to a reference letter and a reason for firing.

 Leaving the company for any reason whether it be because you are being fired or quitting will cancel any vesting.
+That means you will not have to forfeit the equity you already own, but will not be entitled to any future equity.
+Nothing in this section derogates from the right to purchase equity.

 9	Non-Competition
 -------------------

-Except with the Employer’s prior written consent, throughout the Term and for an additional period of six (6) months thereafter, the Workers shall not, directly or indirectly, provide or assist in providing services the same or similar to the Employer to a person or entity that is a provider of products and services which are competitive under the relevant Statement of Work.
+Except with the Employer’s prior written consent, throughout the Term and for an additional period of six (6) months thereafter, the Workers shall not, directly or indirectly, provide or assist in providing services the same or similar to the Employer to a person or entity that is a provider of products and services which are competitive to the Employer.

 10	Other Legal Stuff
 ---------------------